 CLI using the octelium login

-octeliumctl create credential --user microservice1 cred01# ORocteliumctl create cred --user microservice1# The output should be something likeAuthentication Token: AQpA0f-8AQE2SLLZG3UDvviNBBd91MmmKA6penqXXZS00N6tOe4Fhpjl7LmqKSnKvAOBM8nSYePFfSOGbPRzS0HEBRI4CAMSEDfsj7P_gUROri5QfX1GW6saEB2QDbTszEk5ms781BM665YiECaG6zEGQEhXvIqBVrEqHuw
+octeliumctl create credential --user microservice1 cred01# ORocteliumctl create cred --user microservice1 cred01# The output should be something likeAuthentication Token: AQpA0f-8AQE2SLLZG3UDvviNBBd91MmmKA6penqXXZS00N6tOe4Fhpjl7LmqKSnKvAOBM8nSYePFfSOGbPRzS0HEBRI4CAMSEDfsj7P_gUROri5QfX1GW6saEB2QDbTszEk5ms781BM665YiECaG6zEGQEhXvIqBVrEqHuw

-You can also set the Session type for the Sessions to be created by the Credential to either CLIENT
+You can also set the Session type for Sessions created by the Credential to either CLIENT

 or CLIENTLESS